Skip to content

 Furniture Dimensions Cheat Sheet for Malaysian Homes

 Standard dimensions for the most common furniture pieces in Malaysian homes.
-These are typical ranges — always confirm the exact dimensions of specific pieces before purchasing.
+Always confirm the exact dimensions of specific pieces before purchasing.

 Standard Bedroom Furniture Dimensions